macalimlim/godot-rust-cross-compiler/README.md

 Under the hood, the Docker image does a few things:

 * install the [Android SDK](https://developer.android.com/studio), which is not even that easy, as now it is supposed to be part of the Android Studio, but we have no interest in that fancy UI, just need a few core components.
-* install the [Android NDK](https://developer.android.com/ndk), which is possibly the most important component as it contains the actual C compiler. *IMPORTANT NOTE* I spent a crazy amount of time trying to have GCC work, in the end I used Clang and it worked much more smoothly.
+* install the [Android NDK](https://developer.android.com/ndk), which is possibly the most important component as it contains the actual C compiler. *IMPORTANT NOTE* I spent a crazy amount of time trying to have GCC work, in the end I used Clang, and it worked much more smoothly.
 I suspect GCC needs a bit of love and special options to properly find its headers and libraries.
 * define the `JAVA_HOME` and `ANDROID_SDK_ROOT` env var.
 * override the Rust linker so that it uses `clang` from the NDK, and not the default `ld` of the system.
 This is possibly the hardest step, as it is not very intuitive and examples are rare on the web.
 Basically what it amounts to is put in the file `$HOME/.cargo/config` a content like: